Nursing Home Abuse in New Jersey

 If someone is charged with financial exploitation, not only may felony criminal charges apply, but the victim and/or the victim’s loved ones have the right to file civil charges and seek damages.
 Unfortunately, even with laws in place to protect vulnerable adults, New Jersey has extremely high incidents of financial exploitation when compared to other U.S. states.

 Manchester police arrested Thom, but she is now out, awaiting trial, on a $5,000 bail.
 She’s been charged with a total of five felony counts of theft and an additional five felony counts of possesion of Controlled Dangerous Substances.

 If you or your loved one has been victim to assisted living abuse, an experienced assisted living attorney may be able to assist.
-Our award-winning Texas assisted living abuse lawyers at McIver Brown law firm have helped numerous clients go on to successfully win their cases.
-Give us a call today for a free consultation.
+Nursing home abuse lawyers have helped numerous clients go on to successfully win their cases.
+Call today for a free consultation.

 New Jersey Nursing Home Responds to Lawsuit